bihealth/sodar-server/docs_dev/source/install.rst

 **NOTE:** When viewing this document in GitLab critical content will by default be missing.
 Please click "display source" if you want to read this in GitLab.

-If you want to install or develo SODAR without iRODS and SODAR Taskflow, you can skip the steps related to their installation and set the environment variable ``ENABLED_BACKEND_PLUGINS='timeline_backend'``.
+If you want to install or develop SODAR without iRODS and SODAR Taskflow, you can skip the steps related to their installation and set the environment variable ``ENABLED_BACKEND_PLUGINS='timeline_backend'``.

 Install SODAR